SodiumNickel/SaltyGameEngine/STYLE.md

 5. Engine Data
 6. Stage (TODO: dk if i like stage being here)

+Order for 9:
 1. ECS (TODO: currently paired with json helper bc only used in stage, may remove jsonhelper)
 2. Components (Transform, Sprite, Rigidbody, BoxCollider)
 3. Systems
 4. Asset Manager (TODO: dk if i like asset manager here)
 5. Events (TODO)

-TODO: wait would just seperate Game/.. and Engine/.. note that all files in Game/.. should ONLY have imports from Game/.. and not Engine/.. should also note that all src header libs should contain full path from src. i.e. Game/..
+### Some Notes
+All src header includes should contain full path from src (i.e. Engine/History/Edit.h).

 Include what you use, do not rely on transitive inclusions.